-Meets Criterion (Yes or No) Participation Criteria Criteria Descriptors Evidence Sources English learners wand assessments. accommodations using accessibility able to demonstrativelevant to those accommodations ssibility supports and accommodations with the most significant cognitive disabilities essential to determine which acce provide these students with access to supports and accommodations is to enace their English language skills without eskills.
-There must be clear evidence the were provided, the English learner still general ELP assessment. silities during instruction ssibility supports and instruction.
-The goal of assure that students are that are that if needed supports and Yes / No Does Not Apply One "Yes" meets criterion in this section 3.
+Meets Criterion (Yes or No) Participation Criteria Criteria Descriptors Evidence Sources English learners wand assessments. accommodations using accessibility able to demonstrativelevant to those accommodations Appropriate accessibility supports and accommodations should be provided to English learners with the most significant cognitive disabilities during instruction and assessments.
+It is essential to determine which accessibility supports and accommodations provide these students with access to instruction.
+The goal of using accessibility supports and accommodations is to ensure that students are able to demonstrate their English language skills without barriers that are irrelevant to those skills.
+There must be clear evidence that if needed supports and accommodations were provided, the English learner still would not be able to participate in the general ELP assessment.
+Yes / No / Does Not Apply One "Yes" meets criterion in this section 3.
 The characteristics of the English learner fit one of the following conditions: (The intent is that the criteria are consistent across all grade levels, resulting in the same students being identified for participation in the Alt ELPA regardless of grade.)
-For English learner in a grade assessed by state alternate assessment aligned with alternate academic achievement standards (AA- AAAS) [state fills in grades].
-Student participates in (or is eligible to participate in) at least one of the state's AA- AAAS according to the state's AA-AAAS participation guidelines. ☐ IEP testing plan record ☐ Student records and medical records ☐ Results of Individual Cognitive Ability Test ☐ Results of Adaptive Behavior Skills Assessment ☐ Results of informal assessments ☐ Results of individual reading assessments ☐ Structured classroom observations ☐ Developmental history ☐ Developmental evaluation assessing all five areas (physical, cognitive, communication, social/emotional, and
+For English learner in a grade assessed by state alternate assessment aligned with alternate academic achievement standards (AA-AAAS) [state fills in grades].
+Student participates in (or is eligible to participate in) at least one of the state's AA-AAAS according to the state's AA-AAAS participation guidelines. ☐ IEP testing plan record ☐ Student records and medical records ☐ Results of Individual Cognitive Ability Test ☐ Results of Adaptive Behavior Skills Assessment ☐ Results of informal assessments ☐ Results of individual reading assessments ☐ Structured classroom observations ☐ Developmental history ☐ Developmental evaluation assessing all five areas (physical, cognitive, communication, social/emotional, and

-Meets Criterion (Yes or No) Participation Criteria Criteria Descriptors Evidence Sources adaptive behavior development) ☐ Parent/guardian/ relative familiar with student and student interviews
+Meets Criterion (Yes or No) Participation Criteria Criteria Descriptors Evidence Sources adaptive behavior development) development) □ Parent/guardian/ relative familiar with student and student interviews

-Meets Criterion (Yes or No) Participation Criteria Criteria Descriptors Evidence Sources Yes / No Does Not Apply One "Yes" meets criterion in this section 3.
+Meets Criterion (Yes or No) Participation Criteria Criteria Descriptors Evidence Sources Yes / No / Does Not Apply One "Yes" meets criterion in this section 3.
 The characteristics of the English learner fit one of the following conditions: (The intent is that the criteria are consistent across all grade levels, resulting in the same students being identified for participation in the Alt ELPA regardless of grade.)
 For English learner NOT in a grade assessed by state AA-AAAS [State fills in grade] or a recent arrival.
 English learner has the following characteristics: English learner meets the state's definition as having a most significant cognitive disability and has significant delays in adaptive behavior.
 The determination that a student has a most significant cognitive disability and significant delays in adaptive behavior should be based on an IEP team review of student records.
 This review should include any medical records that the school has.
-These records should indicate that a disability or multiple disabilities significantly affect both the student's cognitive functioning and the student's adaptive behavior compared to that of the student's samegrade level peers.
-The student's delayed cognitive functioning and limited adaptive behavior are evident in home and community environments, not just in school. ☐ IEP testing plan record ☐ Student records and medical records ☐ Results of Individual Cognitive Ability Test ☐ Results of Adaptive Behavior Skills Assessment ☐ Results of informal assessments ☐ Results of individual reading assessments ☐ Structured classroom observations ☐ Developmental history ☐ Developmental evaluation assessing all five areas (physical, cognitive, communication, social/emotional, and adaptive behavior development) ☐ Parent/guardian/ relative familiar with student and student interviews Yes / No 4.
+These records should indicate that a disabilities significantly affect both the student's cognitive functioning and the student's adaptive behavior compared to that of the student's same-grade level peers.
+The student's delayed cognitive functioning and limited adaptive behavior are evident in home and community environments, not just in school. ☐ IEP testing plan record ☐ Student records and medical records ☐ Results of Individual Cognitive Ability Test ☐ Results of Adaptive Behavior Skills Assessment ☐ Results of informal assessments ☐ Results of individual reading assessments ☐ Structured classroom observations ☐ Developmental history ☐ Developmental evaluation assessing all five areas (physical, cognitive, communication, social/emotional, and adaptive behavior development) ☐ Parent/guardian/relative familiar with student and student interviews Yes / No 4.
 English learner requires intensive Student needs intensive, extensive, and repeated ☐ Teacher-collected data: